IowaDave/debounce_for_interrupts/README.md

 ## Visualizing Contact Bounce
 Like all mechanical switches, a momentary pushbutton brings two electrical conductors together.
 We like to imagine that when they touch, current passes from one into the other. and when they separate, it stops.

 Unfortunately, things are not so simple.
-Just as the lightning jumps between storm clouds and the ground, electricity can leap across the gap between conductorsin a pushbutton.
+Just as the lightning jumps between storm clouds and the ground, electricity can leap across the gap between conductors in a pushbutton.
 The button will then appear to have been pushed and released many times in rapid succession.
 A few screen images from an oscilloscope provide some examples.

-Images 1 and 2 display voltage from Circuit 1: +5v >> resistor >> scope takeoff >> button >> ground.

 ![Image 1](./images/image1.png)<br>
 **Image 1: What We Desire**